4. Input and Changing Types

 Python is happy to change the type of the integer

-"Hello world"to an integer, that’s going to be a problemint("Hello world")will cause an errorPython will even say
+"Hello world"to an integer, we run into a problemint("Hello world")will cause an errorPython will say

 ValueError: invalid literal for int() with base 10: 'Hello world'